ccy7701/pf-visualiser/docs/spec-counter.md

 Previous (`<`) and next (`>`) controls shall shift the active range backward or forward by one selected unit.

-### 3.6 Counter Management Popup
+### 3.6 Settings Page

-Workday Calendar, Salary Schedules, and Settings share the Counter management popup.
-At desktop widths (`>= 992px`), this popup shall use 50% of the viewport width.
-Existing responsive sizing remains in effect below the desktop breakpoint.
+Counter configuration is maintained on a dedicated Settings page.
+Its navigation provides General, Workday Calendar, Salary Schedules, and Prompt Templates sections.

-The Settings panel shall:
+The General section shall:

 * describe Starting Amount as the base cash amount used to calculate the Counter
 * expose the Counter notification enable/disable control